vossisboss/tutorial-series/Create-footer-for-all-pages.md

 ]
 ```

-Now, restart your server.
+Now, restart your server and reload your homepage.
 You should see your social media links at the bottom of your homepage.

 # Add footer text